Tutorial

 url: [host: System.get_env("RENDER_EXTERNAL_HOSTNAME") || "localhost", port: 80],

-So, to make this work, I need to add this in the config.
+To make this work, I need to add this in the config:

 # config/config.exs

-This is needed to be changes in the routes file where the mailbox route is.
-The mailbox is only visible in dev environment.
-So, same for live dashboard if you dont want that in production.
-So, change that is the routes file:
+This is needed in the router file where the mailbox route is.
+The mailbox should only be visible in the dev environment — same for the live dashboard if you don’t want that in production.
+So change that in the router:

-Ok, that should be the changes needed.
-If I dont already have a Github repo, I need to do that and push these changes.
+Ok, that should be all the changes needed.
+If I don’t already have a GitHub repo, I need to create one and push these changes.

 Step 2 - Create a Render app